saitamashigoto/css/README.md

 # css
-Images used in this repository are designed by kornkun, Vitaly Gorbachev from Flaticon
+Images used in this repository are designed by kornkun, Vitaly Gorbachev, and Hilmy Abiyyu A. from Flaticon